yactouat/learning_AI/README.md

 ## Available notebooks

+- `notebooks/digits-classifier/digits-classifier.ipynb` is a notebook using an existing data set to recognize handwritten digits (image classifier) (WIP)
 - `notebooks/income-predictor/income-predictor.ipynb` is a notebook using an existing data set to predict if a person makes more than 50k a year (tabular data analysis)
 - `notebooks/is-it-a-bird/is-it-a-bird-creating-a-model-from-your-own-data.ipynb` is a notebook to learn how to create a model from your own data using a birds recognizer as an example (image classifier)
 - `notebooks/jupyter-notebook-101.ipynb` is a notebook to learn the basics of jupyter notebooks